spolnik/trading-office/README.md

 ## Allocation Enricher
 - spring boot application
-- subscribes to jms looking for tranlated allocation report messages (json)
+- subscribes to jms looking for translated allocation report messages (json)
-- after receiving message, it enriches it with instrument data (using Intrument Service, and Finance Data Service)
+- after receiving message, it enriches it with instrument data and then with counterparty data
 - finally, it sends enriched allocation as json into ActiveMQ

 Heroku: http://allocation-enricher.herokuapp.com/health